There are several theological reasons why we retain the black

 (cf. 1 Jn 5:17; 2:1).

-or scale the social ladder or “evolve” among our fellow homo sapiens, our sin
+ascend intellectually or scale the social ladder or “evolve” among our fellow

-nature will remain as ugly as it was the day that we were born again.
-This
+homo sapiens, our sin nature will remain as ugly as it was the day that we

-is because our Adamic nature is the unredeemed part of us.
-It can only be
+were born again.
+This is because our Adamic nature is the unredeemed part

-extricated from our being by God.
+of us.
+It can only be removed from our being by God.

 If we cannot improve, domesticate, or eradicate the black dog or

-of two ways, my friend.
+two ways, my friend.
 It will happen whenever we are either caught up in the

 rapture, which is imminent and the next eschatological event for believers, or